CATALOG: Phlebotomy Career Studies Certificate

 - Students are responsible for following the clinical policy for safe handling of biohazards and utilizing appropriate personal protective equipment (PPE) in the prevention of blood-borne pathogens and communicable diseases.
 Additionally, students are responsible for employing appropriate ergonomics to prevent injury.
 Students will be responsible for medical costs for any injury received while in a clinical setting, including injuries for which testing is required by clinical agencies.
 Rappahannock Community College is not responsible for student injuries in a clinical or lab setting.

-The College does not assume responsibility for accidents/incidents which occur in clinicals; nor does it provide any student health services.
-The student assumes financial responsibility for accidents/incidents requiring medical attention.
+- The College does not assume responsibility for accidents/incidents which occur in clinicals; nor does it provide any student health services.
+The student assumes financial responsibility for accidents/incidents or illnesses requiring medical attention.

 |ENG 111||College Composition||3||0||3|